zanthrash/dotfiles-last/README.md

 defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## Brewfile

+I try to use use Homebrew to install these things on my computer:

+- App Store apps
+- cli apps
+- binaries
+- fonts

+You can reuse this Brewfile but it is probably best to generate your own via

+`$ brew bundle dump`

 ## bugs